Updated May 26, 2023

-IDS stands for Intrusion Detection System which is a device or an application used to do the surveillance of network or systems for any insecure activity.
-A report is made that is sent to the administrator by the application or the information is collected and stored in the event management system.
+IDS stands for Intrusion Detection System, a device or application used to surveillance networks or systems for any insecure activity.
+A report is made that is sent to the administrator by the application, or the information is collected and stored in the event management system.
 There are Active and Passive IDS and Network and Host IDS.
-IDS mainly monitor network traffic so that malicious activity can be spotted easily.
+IDS mainly monitors network traffic so that malicious activity can be spotted easily.
 It scans the network or the system to check the policy breaching and informs the concerned authorities or applications.

 Classification of IDS ( Intrusion Detection System )